Lioness100/schedule-builder/README.md

 # Install dependencies
 bun install

-# Start the proxy server
+# Start the reverse proxy server
 bun start

 # Or extract cookies only